Samuel Ward (banker): Career

 After his education he entered a banking house as a clerk, and in 1808 was taken into partnership, continuing as a member of the firm of Prime, Ward & King until his death.
 In 1838, he secured through the Bank of England a loan of nearly $5,000,000 to enable the banks to resume specie payments, and established the Bank of Commerce, becoming its president.

 He was a founder of the University of the City of New York (now New York University) and of the New York Temperance Society, of which he was the first president, and was active in organizing mission churches.
 He was a patron of many charities and the giver of large sums in aid of Protestant Episcopal Churches and colleges in the west.
+He lived at the corner of Fourth Street and Broadway.

 Personal life

 In October 1812, he married Julia Rush Cutler, and, through her mother, a grandniece of Francis Marion.
 Julia was a poet, and one of her poems is preserved in Rufus Wilmot Griswold's Female Poets of America (Philadelphia, 1848).
-They had seven children, including:
+They had seven children: